-The name Onesimus means "useful" in Greek.
+The name Onesimus means 'useful' in Greek.
 That is why Paul enters into the following play of words in vs. 11 "Formerly he was useless achreios to you, but now he has become useful both to you and to me."
 It was not until Onesimus was found by Christ that he really became Onesimon.
-It is a general principle that we become useful in Christ, only when we find our identity in Him.
+It is a general principle that we only become useful in Christ, but also that we find our identity only in Him.
 The verse also gives biblical sanction to punning!
 I love that.
 Although true Paul's play on words is not really a pun.
-The genuine pun is stated by Jesus in Matthew: "And I tell you that you are Peter, (Petros) and on this rock (Petra) I will build my church, and the gates of Hades will not overcome it."
+The genuine pun is by Jesus in Matthew: "And I tell you that you are Peter, (Petros) and on this rock (Petra) I will build my church, and the gates of Hades will not overcome it."14